tkimhofer/nmrdata/README.md

 **Example datasets for 1D NMR spectral analysis in R**

-This Data-only R package provides curated 1D NMR datasets for use in metabolomics teaching, demonstration, and package development.
+This data-only R package provides curated 1D NMR datasets for use in metabolomics teaching, demonstration, and package development.
 The datasets are formatted for direct use with R-based tools such as [`metabom8`](https://github.com/tkimhofer/metabom8).

 ---